emilylucindakurtz/CulturalInstitutionsSRP2026/rockjonesi/Ian_notes.md

     - database that NYT article used to map out specific businesses
     - not sure the scope of business mapping we want; every instance of select businesses?
 I feel like mapping the headquarters might capture the relationships we are hoping for --> question for tmr
-    - would need to use queries to extract the data, which I think would be not too bad to figure out
+    - would need to use queries to extract the data, I think would be not too bad to figure out

 #### Libraries